Ukrainian Wheat and the Impending Global Food Crisis

 These top countries account for nearly 50% of Ukraine's wheat exports.

 Egypt gets 85% of its supply from Ukraine/Russia, and 1/3 of the population lives below the poverty line, relying on state-subsidized bread.
 Flour prices have risen 15%, with general inflation for April 2022 just over 13%, putting additional pressure on families who are already struggling to survive.
-Other countries impacted are Lebanon, which gets 60% of its wheat supply from Ukraine, and Somalia and Benin, which depend on Ukraine for 100% of their wheat supply.
+Other countries impacted are Lebanon, which gets 60% of its wheat supply from Ukraine, and Somalia and Benin, which depend on Ukraine for 100% of its wheat supply.